Mark Sandelin ’75 – Chairman

 He is the CEO of Zino Ventures, an investment fund focuses on combining capital along with specific Asian market expertise to help NZ technology companies expand and scale into Asia.

-As a qualified Chartered Accountant, Nelson has over 20 years’ experience in helping multinational businesses from Asia successfully establishing their investment and operation in NZ.
+He was awarded Fellowship FCA from Chartered Accountants Australia and New Zealand in 2022, and has over 20 years’ experience in helping multinational businesses from Asia successfully establishing their investment and operation in New Zealand.

 Nelson has two children (Matthew and Hayley), with Matthew currently in Form 5 at Grammar.